conrad619/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 />

 ::: tip 📝 NOTE
-If you want to join in OTAA mode, select “**DeviceProfile_OTAA**” in the “Device-profile” item.
-If you want to join in ABP mode and CN470 frequency, then, select “**DeviceProfile_ABP_CN470**” in the “Device-Profile” item.
-If you want to join in ABP mode and other frequencies except AS923 and CN470, you should select “**DeviceProfile_ABP**” in the “Device-profile” item.
+- If you want to join in OTAA mode, select “**DeviceProfile_OTAA**” in the “Device-profile” item.
+- If you want to join in ABP mode and CN470 frequency, then select “**DeviceProfile_ABP_CN470**” in the “Device-Profile” item.
+- If you want to join in ABP mode and other frequencies except AS923 and CN470, you should select “**DeviceProfile_ABP**” in the “Device-profile” item.
 :::

 #### OTAA Mode